Domestic violence: Same-sex relationships

-Gay and lesbian relationships have been identified as a risk factor for abuse in certain populations.
-LGBT people in some parts of the world have very little legal protection from domestic violence, because homosexuality is criminalized (as of 2014, same-sex sexual acts are punishable by imprisonment in 70 countries and by death in another 5 countries) and these legal prohibitions prevent LGBT victims of domestic violence from reporting the abuse to authorities.
+Homosexual relationships have been identified as a risk factor for abuse in certain populations.
+Nonheterosexuals in some parts of the world have very little legal protection from domestic violence, because homosexuality is criminalized (as of 2014, same-sex sexual acts are punishable by imprisonment in 70 countries and by death in another 5 countries) and these legal prohibitions prevent victims of domestic violence from reporting the abuse to authorities.

-People in same-sex relationships face special obstacles in dealing with the issues that some researchers have labeled the double closet.
-A 1997 Canadian study by Mark W. Lehman suggests similarities include frequency (approximately one in every four couples); manifestations (emotional, physical, financial, etc.); co-existent situations (unemployment, substance abuse, low self-esteem); victims' reactions (fear, feelings of helplessness, hypervigilance); and reasons for staying (love, can work it out, things will change, denial).
+People in same-sex romantic relationships face special obstacles in dealing with the issues that some researchers have labeled the double closet.
+A 1997 Canadian study by Mark W. Lehman suggests similarities include frequency (approximately one in every four couples); manifestations (emotional, physical, financial, etc.); coexistent situations (unemployment, substance abuse, low self-esteem); victims' reactions (fear, feelings of helplessness, hypervigilance); and reasons for staying (love, can work it out, things will change, denial).
 Studies conducted by Emory University in 2014 identified 24 triggers for partner violence through web-based surveys, ranging from drugs and alcohol to safe-sex discussions.
 A general theme of power and control seems to underlie abuse in both heterosexual and homosexual relationships.

 At the same time, significant differences, unique issues, and deceptive myths are typically present.
-Lehman, regarding his 1997 survey, points to added discrimination and fears that gay and lesbian individuals may face.
-This includes potential dismissal by police and some social services, a lack of support from peers, fear of attracting stigma toward the gay community, the impact of an HIV/AIDS status in keeping partners together (due to health care insurance/access, or guilt), threat of outing, and encountering supportive services that are targeted, or structured for the needs of heterosexual women, and may not meet the needs of gay men or lesbians.
-This service structure can make LGBTQ victims feel even more isolated and misunderstood than they may already because of their minority status.
+Lehman, regarding his 1997 survey, points to added discrimination and fears that gay people may face.
+This includes potential dismissal by police and some social services, a lack of support from peers, fear of attracting stigma toward the gay community, the impact of an HIV/AIDS status in keeping romantic partners together (due to health-care insurance/access, or guilt), threat of outing, and encountering supportive services that are targeted, or structured for the needs of heterosexual women, and may not meet the needs of homosexuals.
+This service structure can make nonheterosexual victims feel even more isolated and misunderstood than they may already because of their minority status.
 Lehman, however, stated that "due to the limited number of returned responses and non-random sampling methodology the findings of this work are not generalizable beyond the sample" of 32 initial respondents and final 10 who completed the more in-depth survey.
 Particularly, sexual stressors and an HIV/AIDS status have emerged as significant differences in same-sex partner violence.